websocket-rails/websocket-rails/README.md

 *Important Note*

 This gem is not even close to production ready.
 This is mostly a proof of concept as of right now.
 Please try it out and let me know what you like or dislike.
-I will be adding much more soon including a development road map and full test coverage.
+We will be adding much more soon including a development road map and full test coverage.

 ## Installation